 “We’d all worked together for many years,” said Kossiakoff.
 “We knew the business of exploiting protein engineering to develop biologics as drugs pretty well.
 So, we started to think about how we could come back together as a team and interface with pharma to develop new types of biopharmaceuticals.
 Each of us had assembled technology platforms in our own academic labs that we knew could be easily repurposed and combined into a multipurpose drug discovery pipeline.”

-The deal with BMS is unique and allows the researchers to expand their work in ways that wouldn’t have been possible without the partnerships, said Kossiakoff.
+The deal with Bristol Myers Squibb is unique and allows the researchers to expand their work in ways that wouldn’t have been possible without the partnerships, said Kossiakoff.
 “These projects involve both basic and applied research objectives, but there are limits to what we can do.
 This partnership allows us to focus on what we do best and we rely on BMS for the optimization and downstream development part, a division of labor that is really important to bring these things to fruition,” he added.

 As one of the largest academic-industry partnerships, the collaboration provides an opportunity for potential sharing of research performed by both RAN scientists and Bristol Myers Squibb.
 RAN has published dozens of publications resulting from their new innovative science and discovery at all four institutions